Spectral radius and Hamiltonian properties of graphs, II: Introduction

-Many graph theorists have investigated the relationship between the existence of Hamilton cycles and paths in graphs and the eigenvalues of some associated matrices of graphs, for example, see \cite{BR1990,KS2003,BC2010,FN2010,Z2010,NG2015,LN2016,N,LN2017}.
-Among these results, the following one proved by Fiedler and Nikiforov \cite{FN2010} is the starting point of our research here.
+Many graph theorists have investigated the relationship between the existence of Hamilton cycles and paths in graphs and the eigenvalues of some associated matrices of graphs, for example, see \cite{BC10,FN10,Z10,NG15,LN16,N16,NL16,LN17,LNP}.
+Among these results, the following one has received much attention, which is a corollary of a theorem of Ore \cite{O61} and of Bondy \cite{B72}, independently.